-Didja all think I was done?
+Didja all think I was done with my story?
 Ha!
 Silly humans.
 Of course there’s a Part 2… isn’t there always a Part 2?
 (And if not, there totally should be.
 Part 2s for everyone!
 You get a Part 2 and you get a Part 2 and you get a Part 2 and…)

 Sorry… I digress.

 Okay, so here I was at this women’s conference surrounded by Roses and Blanches and feeling not only out of place, but maybe… just maybe… exasperated?
 Like, “UGH… all you Roses and Blanches are SO exhausting.
 I just don’t understand you.”
 As though that somehow made me superior to them?

 In my defense, I’m not normally this judgmental, critical and self-absorbed… but I may be a little PMS-y and pretty much anything sets me off: “You don’t drink coffee?!
 How do you even SURVIVE?!”
 (Okay… and a little bit overly dramatic too.
 Those 3rd graders have started to rub off on me…)

 So, with all this time on my hands to lament my predicament of being a Dorothy among a sea full of Blanches and Roses, I decided to go to confession.
 And what I REALLY wanted to say was something to the effect of, “Okay, so I know I have a horrible case of PMS right now, but these women are driving me crazy… and I’m pretty sure I only would get along with a handful of them because the rest of them are just so….”
 But I figured the priest wouldn’t appreciate me going off on a tangent and mentioning PMS, so I just summed it up as being “overly critical and judgmental”.